mcknightlabs/rtmup/_posts/goal/2018-01-30-uwphotography.md

 When I reviewed the footage later that evening, I was surprised to see tiny dots all over the port.
 Most of my shots were, again, unusable.

 Eventually, I determined that these dots were air bubbles.
-To remove them, I needed to waive my hand in front of the port each time I got in the water.
+To remove them, I needed to wave my hand in front of the port each time I got in the water.

 **Problem 3: Poor visibility**